Federation of International Sports, Aerobics and Fitness

-The Federation of International Sports, Aerobics and Fitness (FISAF) is an international non-profit "umbrella organization" active in over 40 countries.
+The Federation of International Sports, Aerobics and Fitness (FISAF) is an international non-profit "umbrella organization" active in over 40 countries and was founded in 1990s.
 It is self-described as "the largest fitness industry organisation in the world" and "the largest instructor certification agency in the world".
 The FISAF International Training Course grants certificates of accreditation.
 Every year, over 20,000 fitness enthusiasts attend FISAF accredited courses and endorsed programs.

 FISAF offers core courses in which participants can train to be aerobics instructors or personal trainers.
 They also offer workshops in other athletic and physical fitness-related activities such as on pilates, kick boxing, yoga, and power walking.
 Courses are offered for both children and adults.

 Besides offering training and accreditation, the Federation of International Sports, Aerobics and Fitness hosts a variety of national-and international-level sports aerobics competitions leading up to an annual World Championship.